NCAR/SWM_documentation/docs/swm_repository_tour.md

 ```

 **Run:**
-No command line arguments or any other configuration required.
+No command line arguments or any other configuration is required.
 Just run the executable produced in the previous step.
 The problem inputs (mesh size, number of iterations, etc...) for the executables are hardcoded at compile time and defined the file `$SWM_ROOT/swm_fortran/common/params.F90`.

 ### Fortran with OpenACC
 **Summary:**